Use the links below to navigate between Stramit's Terms and Conditions of Sale (for customers) and Terms and Conditions of Purchase (for Suppliers).

 (c) You may not withhold payment of any money in respect of any set-off or claim You might have against us without Our prior written consent.

-6.1 We may make the Goods available for Your collection or deliver the Goods, including delivery by a third-party carrier and delivery by instalments.
-You will not be entitled to cancel the balance of an Order if We fail to deliver any instalment.
+6.1 Unless the method is otherwise agreed between the parties, We may make the Goods available for Your collection or deliver the Goods, including delivery by a third-party carrier and delivery by instalments.
+Subject to clause 13.4, You will not be entitled to cancel the balance of an Order if We fail to deliver any instalment.

 6.2 You authorise Us to deliver the Goods to the place nominated by You and to leave the Goods at such place whether or not any person is present to accept delivery.
 We are not obliged to obtain a signed receipt, signed delivery docket or other acknowledgement of the Goods from any person at the nominated place for delivery, but if such signature or acknowledgement is obtained from a person reasonably believed by Us to hold authority to sign for or otherwise take delivery of the Goods, then such signed receipt, signed delivery docket or other acknowledgement will be conclusive evidence of Your acceptance of the Goods delivered.